TNOCS/WorldExplorer/readme.md

 - Go to [3dwarehouse.sketchup.com](3dwarehouse.sketchup.com) and download your models
 - Create a new Unity project
 - Optionally, if you cannot open them in Unity, or the model has a terrain: Open them in Sketchup, e.g. to remove the underground (unlock the model), and save them as Sketchup 2015 project
-- Import the model into Unity (menu Assets|Import New Asset...): in the inspecter, underneath the image, specify a name for the asset bundle (e.g. buildings/eindhoven).
+- Import the model into Unity (menu Assets|Import New Asset...): in the inspector, underneath the image, specify a name for the asset bundle (e.g. buildings/eindhoven).
 If you don't specify the name, it won't be exported.
 Also note the geo location in the inspector, which should be used in the `assets.json` file in the `world-explorer-server` project folder.
 - Optionally, change the model name, as this is how you load it from Unity: e.g. I only use lowercase names.
 - Import all models until you are done.
 - In the `Assets` folder, create a new folder named `AssetBundles` (the name used in the script below).